Searching your data

 - Uploaded: This help you filter feedback by the date it was uploaded to EnjoyHQ

-You can use operators like OR and AND so your queries can be as granular as you like!
+You can combine these field filters with operators like OR and AND so your queries can be as granular as you like!
 The sky is the limit!

 If you need even more powerful filters, you can group different query parts for super precise searches: